Calendar icon November 16, 2023

 • Consider additional factors: Other factors may be important to you, such as employment history, rental history, criminal background, and references.

 • Establish a scoring system: Create a system to evaluate potential tenants based on the criteria you've established.
-For example, you may assign points for positive credit history or deduct points for a criminal record, taking care to evaluate each person individually and fairly.
+For example, you may assign points for a positive credit history or deduct points for a criminal record, taking care to evaluate each person individually and fairly.

 • Apply the criteria consistently: Ensure that you apply the screening criteria consistently to avoid discrimination and potential legal issues.